|Riverside||Self Catering||Saturday||3||7||3||A travelcot can be provided|

 A hidden gem located in a peaceful location along the River Vienne, our recently renovated cottage is new to the market.

-Riverside offers 3 en suite bedrooms, sleeping 7, lounge, kitchen/diner, 2 terraces on different levels, an above ground pool and a large garden leading down to your own part of the River Vienne.
+Riverside offers 3 en suite bedrooms, sleeping 7, lounge, kitchen/diner, 3 terraces on different levels, an above ground pool and a large garden leading down to your own part of the River Vienne.
 A perfect place to unwind and enjoy yourself, there are many birds to look out for and is perfect for stargazing as there is no light pollution, there is a telescope for your use.
 You can fish the river or there is a beautiful fishing lake less than a minutes walk or drive away.
 An inflatable dingy with electric motor is available (at a minimal cost).
-We do not live on site but run a succesful Chambres d'hote just around the corner.
+We do not live on site but run a successful Chambres d'hote just around the corner so are nearby should you need us.
 Close to the towns of Gouex, Persac and Lussac Les Chateaux where there are boulongeries, chemists, supermarkets, restaurants and bars.
-Poitiers is only 45 minutes away where you will find the amazing Futuroscope or there is Chauvigny, Montmorillon, Valley of the Monkeys and Crocodile World which also has an indoor and outdoor pool, gym and spa not far away.
+Poitiers is only 45 minutes away where you will find the amazing Futuroscope or there is Chauvigny, Montmorillon, Valley of the Monkeys and Crocodile World which also has an indoor and outdoor pool, gym, spa and bowling alley not far away.

 The area is perfect for walking and cycling and there is a lovely outdoor pool and childrens' play areas in Gouex and Queaux.
 Kayaking, Velo Rail, zip wire, water skiing and buggy jumping are all available locally.